Historic Grand Avenue

 Each November, a portion of this iconic roadway is blocked off to make way for the Grand Avenue Festival.
 Presented by Grand Avenue Arts & Preservation, this daylong event celebrates local artists as well as small businesses while promoting recycling, sustainability, local creativity and culture.
 Pop in anywhere from Seventh Avenue and West Van Buren Street to 15th Avenue and West Roosevelt Street, and expect tours of historic sights, fashion shows, live music and local art exhibits.

-Of course, with all these artistic endeavors occurring along Grand, the area is a must-stop spot for the monthly First Fridays Art Walk.
+Of course, with all these artistic endeavors occurring along Grand, the area is a must-stop spot for the monthly First Friday Art Walk.
+Take a closer look at what to expect at this monthly event here.

 You will find no shortage of worthwhile eateries along Historic Grand Avenue, who take up space in many of the old industrial buildings.
 Bacanora, in the old Bragg's Pie Factory space, features all the fixings of Sonoran-style Mexican food, where pollo asado, grilled octopus and just about everything else on the menu is made on the mesquite wood-fired grill.
 Just a few steps away is Testal Mexican Kitchen, where you can experience the flavors of Chihuahua, Mexico, (as well as shop trinkets imported from the region).